1 Progenitor, Lapithes (or Lapithus)

 Eurytus, who migrated to Euboea, is believed to have founded Melaneis and then migrated northeast and founded Oechalia.

 A considerable number of Lapiths were defeated by Heracles in Thessaly and driven from their homes to seek refuge with Eurytus in Oechalia, Euboea.
-Euboea was the final battle between Heracles and Lapiths, resulting in heavy casualties on both sides.
+The battle in Euboea was the final battle between Heracles and Lapiths, resulting in heavy casualties on both sides.
 Eurytus himself was among those killed, along with his three sons.[147]

 6.3.1.1 Iphitus, son of Eurytus